By Molly Patrick

 Okay – I’ve prepped you.
 It’s time for the fuckery reality check, or as I like to call it the Fuckery Check.

 Putting ourselves first and making sure we get what we need to be happy and healthy does NOT mean we don’t love our family or that we’re selfish or self-indulgent.
 It means that we love our family SO MUCH that we take the time and the necessary steps to make damn sure we’re not only there for them but that we’re operating at our best for them as long as we possibly can.

 And are you ready for the kicker?
 Deep down, we KNOW this.

-- Deep down we KNOW that constantly putting everyone else first isn’t good for us or the people who love us and depend on us.
+- Deep down, we KNOW that constantly putting everyone else first isn’t good for us or those who love and depend on us.

 Are you ready for the real kicker?
 Whether we realize it or not, we use putting everyone else first as an excuse to stay stuck in unhealthy patterns and habits.

 Here’s how that works.